typicalninja/disci/README.md

 **NOTE**: Current build is more of a placeholder than a alpha project please do not use.
 # Name

-**NOTE**: Project is still in ALPHA stage and may undergo a rebranding
+**NOTE**: Project is still in ALPHA stage

 > Disci -> Disc = Discord | i = interactions
 > Disci = Discord interactions

 # Development

-Development is done in /dev branch and on each new version, dev will be merged with main GH action will deploy docs if there is anything is pushed to /main
+* Development is done in /dev branch and on each new version, dev will be merged with main GH action will deploy docs if there is anything is pushed to /main

-> Until dev period is over docs will be built for pushes in /dev
+* dev snapshot releases will be published to @dev tag to npm using snapshot release workflow

 # License